 - Upload the photocopy of the passport’s main page and visa page.

 - Arrange your money in American dollars.
 You can also note down the serial number and denomination of each note on the agency letterhead.

 Step 2: Arrive at the Department of Immigration’s office and take the following documents.

 - You should go to the Department of Immigration, located in Anamnagar.

-- You should submit the American dollars and mention all the serial numbers and denominations of each note on the agency letterhead.
-You should submit it to the Global IME Bank located at the Immigration Department premises and collect the deposit slip.
+- Then submit the American dollars and mention all the serial numbers and denominations of each note on the agency letterhead and submit it to the Global IME Bank located at the Immigration Department premises and collect the deposit slip.